 "Do not let my calm demeanor fool you, RANGER!"Two characters are carrying on a conversation.
 Alice says something.
 Bob responds in his regular voice, but then SUDDENLY HE'S SHOUTING!
 Typically happens for one of three reasons:

-- Anger: Something John said just really infuriates Richard, or perhaps simply made an already bad mood worse.
-Often this is preceded by other visual cues of anger, such as a twitching eye, giving the impression that despite his feelings Richard is still trying to maintain some sense of composure before finally giving in and letting loose with an impassioned tirade.
+- Anger: Something Alice said just really infuriates Bob, or perhaps simply made an already bad mood worse.
+Often this is preceded by other visual cues of anger, such as a twitching eye, giving the impression that despite his feelings Bob is still trying to maintain some sense of composure before finally giving in and letting loose with an impassioned tirade.

 - In Dragon Ball, Bulma uses type A for snark value when complaining about how recklessly endangering her companions are.

 - Fullmetal Alchemist:

 Colonel Mustang: When I'm Führer, there will be changes.
 That day, all female officers will be required to wear...TINY MINISKIRTS!

 - About half of Major Armstrong's lines are like this, particularly when they have to do with things being passed down the Armstrong line FOR GENERATIONS!

 Vicious: The same blood runs through both of us.
 The blood of a ravenous beast hungry for the blood of others.Spike: I've bled all that blood away.Vicious: THEN WHY ARE YOU STILL ALIVE?!

 - In the Haruhi Suzumiya episode "The Adventures of Mikuru Asahina", when Itsuki attempts to kiss a drunk Mikuru: